Flag day was pretty good!

 Families.

-People with earphones,
+People with earphones, for some reason.

 Men with business pants.
 They seem to always have a pocket fulla coins.